joelparkerhenderson/social-network-plan/README.md

 [Facebook](https://facebook.com) and
 [Twitter](https://twitter.com).

-We are inspired by websites using technology toward social common good such as [Wikipedia](https://wikipedia.org) and [Craigslist](https://craigslist.org).
+We like websites using technology for social common good such as [Wikipedia](https://wikipedia.org) and [Craigslist](https://craigslist.org).